gradle/gradle/design-docs/publication-model.md

     * `packaging` == `null`
     * No dependencies are included in the pom.
     * All artifacts from public configurations are published.
-    * When the `java` plugin is applied, the following dependencies are included in the `pom.xml`:
-        * All dependencies specified in `configurations.runtime` are added with runtime scope.
 4. Add a `PublishToMavenRepository` task.
 5. Change the `maven` repository type to handle publishing a `MavenPublication`.
 6. Add `Pom.withXml()` methods and wire these up to pom generation.